ALASdoo/alasdoo_com_v2/content/english/team.md

 ---
-hero: "Our true value lies in people who do the hard work.
+hero: "Our true value lies in people who do the hard&nbsp;work.

 By understanding and valuing them everything else falls into&nbsp;place."
 hero_image: "images/quality-over-quantity.jpg"
 description: ""